Rue and Gwen Gibson Farm Market

 Eventually, the market would move into the first building, on the corner of Barstow and Chestnut, which allowed the market to include more of the school's student-made products.

-In 2011, the market received a generous $1.2 million donation from benefactor Joyce Mae Gibson that allowed the market to expand into its current home with improved equipment.
-In 2013, the Rue and Gwen Gibson Farm Market officially opened for business.
+In 2008, the market received a generous $1.5 million donation from benefactor Joyce Mae Gibson that allowed the market to expand into its current home with improved equipment and included an ice cream counter and wine tasting area.
+That amount was part of a $2 million overall gift that included $500,000 for an endowment to support the campus equine unit.

 Students from our campus farm and our food, science and nutrition department create, test and market fresh products year-round that they produce on campus.